Kankakee to invest $1.5M into roads, infrastructure

 The newest street maintenance project was awarded to Gallagher Asphalt Corp., based in Thornton, at a cost of $1.48 million.
 The only other bid was $1.73 million from Kankakee Valley Construction Co.

-The city sought bids in mid-2022 for its street maintenance program, but the bid of $1.27 million from Kankakee Valley Construction was about $230,000 higher than anticipated, so the bid was rejected.
+The city sought bids in mid-2022 for its street maintenance program, but the bid of $1.27 million from Kankakee Valley Construction was nearly $230,000 higher than anticipated, so the bid was rejected.

 The city held off on its program for the remainder of 2022 and went back out for bid early this year.